thetalentlab/flashclass-content/samples-01/binary-search/fragment-16.md

-# Variant 16: Binary Search Using a List for the Search Range
+# Binary Search Using a List for the Search Range

 This variant of binary search represents the search range as a list, where the first element is `left` and the second element is `right`.
 This is a slight variation from the traditional use of separate variables for `left` and `right`.
 The logic remains the same, but the use of a list to represent the range offers a different perspective on how state can be managed during the search process.